Julien-Fischer/cmd-mkf/README.md

 # mkf (make file)

 Save time by generating timestamped and preformatted files for your meeting minutes, logs, etc.
-This command is design to be simple to use and easily adaptable to your specific needs.
+This command is designed to be simple to use and easily adaptable to your specific needs.

 ## Features